Most modern web browsers like Mozilla Firefox, Google Chrome and Microsoft Edge provide a Notification API.

 To recive push notifications, you need to link your user account with a contact of the monitoring engine.
 By default, all contacts don't belong to any user that exists in the openITCOCKPIT interface.

-You can also add other notification commands like notify by email and browser notifications and so on.
+You can also combine different notification commands like notify by email and browser notifications etc.

 Every notification will container an icon for host or services.
 The current state is represented by the color of the icon.
 By clicking on the notification, a new browser tab will navigate you to the corresponding host or service.
 The notification will disappear automatically after a few seconds.